chakrit/simple-acl/README.md

     npm install simple-acl --save

 The `--save` flag adds `simple-acl` to your `package.json` file.
+Then:

+    var acl = require('acl');

+And you're ready to go.

 # SETUP

-You do need to do any setup to start using simple-acl.
+You do not need to do any extra setup to start using simple-acl.

 However, for production uses, you might want to use the `RedisStore` instead of the default `MemoryStore`.

 Any of the following works:

     acl.use(new acl.RedisStore());              // uses default redis host/port and 'sacl:' for prefix.
     acl.use(new acl.RedisStore('acl:prefix'));  // uses default redis host/port and `acl:prefix' for prefix.

-    acl.use(new acl.RedisStore(redisClient)); // uses supplied redis client and 'sacl:' for prefix acl.use(new acl.RedisStore(redisClient, 'acl:prefix')); // uses everything you gave.
+    acl.use(new acl.RedisStore(redisClient));   // uses supplied redis client and 'sacl:' for prefix acl.use(new acl.RedisStore(redisClient, 'acl:prefix')); // uses everything you gave it.

 Don't forget to `npm install redis`, too.
-Since I don't want to force everyone to install `hiredis` if they're not gonna use it.
+Since I don't want to force everyone to install `redis` which also includes `hiredis` if they're not gonna use it.

 # API